-Are you planning a move to Maine?
+Are you planning a move to Maine, or have you just arrived from another state?
 Maine is one of the best states in the nation to raise a family.
 Our homeschool community is strong and vibrant, too!
 We're looking forward to meeting you once you arrive.
 In the meantime, we know you have lots of questions.

 Maine is a moderately regulated state.
 The process to homeschool is pretty simple, but there are a few things to keep track of and send in.
 Here is the link to a summary of the Maine law.